Dental Assistant Education at National Career College

 - Dry patients’ mouths using suction hoses and other equipment

-- Instruct patients in proper oral hygiene
+- Teach patients proper oral hygiene

 - Keep records of dental treatments